pwa-builder/PWABuilder/docs/home/sw-intro.md

 After the install event, the next step in the service worker lifecycle is *activation*.
 An `activate` event is emitted immediately after installation is completed.

-We can use this event to have our service worker claim any clients already running:
+We can use this event to have our service worker take control of instances of our app that are already running.
+This is called *claiming a client*:

 ```js
 self.addEventListener('activate', event => {